-Pedro Almodóvar’s brazen ‘gay film noir’ Bad Education is one of the most daring exemplars of the noir genre.
+Pedro Almodóvar’s brazen 2004 ‘gay film noir’ Bad Education is 1 of the most daring exemplars of the noir genre.
 Gael García Bernal and Fele Martínez star.

-Actress-filmmaker Radha Blank semi-autobiographical midlife-crisis tale The Forty-Year-Old Version evokes memories of Allen and Mazursky.
+Actress-filmmaker Radha Blank’s semi-autobiographical midlife-crisis tale The Forty-Year-Old Version evokes memories of Woody Allen + Paul Mazursky.

 Starring Alden Ehrenreich as the young Han Solo, Ron Howard’s Solo: A Star Wars Story is kneecapped by The Force of Corporate Pressure.

-Trouble Is My Business is a humorous film noir homage that evokes memories of classic Hollywood crime dramas of the 1940s and 1950s.
+Trouble Is My Business is a tongue-in-cheek film noir homage that evokes memories of classic Hollywood crime dramas of the 1940s and 1950s.

 However well-intentioned, Kathryn Bigelow and Mark Boal’s skillfull Detroit movie is unsatisfying as both drama and history.
 Will Poulter and John Boyega star.

-Starring the German Mary Pickford, Ernst Lubitsch’s The Doll movie is a satirical fantasy featuring amusing art direction and jabs at the Catholic Church.
+Starring the German Mary Pickford, Ernst Lubitsch’s The Doll movie is a satirical fantasy featuring inventive art direction and jabs at the Catholic Church.

-James Gunn’s Guardians of the Galaxy Vol. 2 is mostly enjoyable, but despite the presence of Chris Pratt the franchise is starting to feel more than a little repetitive.
+James Gunn’s Guardians of the Galaxy Vol. 2 is a mostly enjoyable romp, but despite the presence of Chris Pratt the franchise is starting to feel a bit stale.

 The Wolverine Hugh Jackman is at the embittered heart of James Mangold’s surprisingly violent Logan, one of the best superhero movies out there.